RenderKit/openvkl/doc/api.md

 Open VKL has APIs to search for particular volume values along a ray.
 Queries can be for ranges of volume values (`vklIterateInterval`) or for particular values (`vklIterateHit`).
+Only the first volume attribute is currently considered in the iterator APIs.

 The desired values are set in a `VKLValueSelector`, which needs to be created, filled in with values, and then committed.

     VKLValueSelector vklNewValueSelector(VKLVolume volume);